 and what a compound it was.

-the school would close in ’81, and Daddy Pop would buy it in ’85. but even before then, in a fenceless era, Raimund Elementary was every bit a summertime Compound component. it was an old, white, wooden structure, with a big antenna tower behind it, which was installed in 1967 for closed circuit programming. in addition to being the alma mater of Bo Jackson, the school had a unique draw once it became officially ours, though i didn’t explore it ‘til a much later age: even after its purchase, it was still, inside, a school—the classrooms still had desks; the lunchroom was intact; there were filing cabinets full of students’ records. it looked as if the world had ended, and here lay the remains of civilization, just as it was before human beings went the way of the Dodo bird. how many people can say their family owns a completely preserved school?
+the school would close in ’81, and Daddy Pop would buy it in ’85; but even before then, in a fenceless era, Raimund Elementary was every bit a summertime Compound component. it was an old, white, wooden structure, with a big antenna tower behind it, which was installed in 1967 for closed circuit programming. in addition to being the alma mater of Bo Jackson, the school had a unique draw once it became officially ours, though i didn’t explore it ‘til a much later age: even after its purchase, it was still, inside, a school—the classrooms were inhabited by desks; the lunchroom was completely intact; filing cabinets were stocked full of students’ records. it looked as if the world had ended, and here lay the remains of civilization, just as it was before human beings went the way of the Dodo bird. how many people can say their family owns a completely preserved school?
 Take that, Kennedys.

 The Haynes Compound was a wonderland for me. the property was immense, and on weekends or weekday afternoons—or any day in the summer—the entire spread was mine for the exploring:

-as a child, i would take my bike to the Compound—it was a tan, Western style Huffy, with a banana seat and tire guards. mine was nearly an exact copy of Jason’s, in the same way that identical twins look almost identical, but not quite. [in fact, the difference in design was so slight that it’s puzzling why there were two models at all]. i’d put my bike in the back of my dad’s 1966 Ford Pickup, and when my tires touched down at the Compound, it was Game On.
+as a child, i would take my bike to the Compound: my two-wheeled choice mode of transpo was a tan, Western-style Huffy, sporting a stylishly engraved banana seat and tire guards with a flare for the dramatic. think cowboy, if cowboys wore striped knee socks and played Pac-Man. my cool ride was nearly an exact copy of Jason’s, in the same way that identical twins compare almost precisely but not quite. [in fact, the incidental slightness in design difference was such that the existence of two so-similar models always puzzled me]. and there was nothing i loved more than carrying that spoked, top-tube-padded fraternal beast of a dual-hooped machine to my favorite place to explore. i’d put my bike in the back of my dad’s 1966 Ford Pickup, and when my tires touched down at the Compound, it was Game On.

 but a bike wasn’t necessary—